 "But the pre-production and the post-production was very interesting to me and I learnt a great deal about that by doing it."

-Ewan cites director Danny Boyle - with whom he was recently reunited for the making of Trainspotting 2 - among the influences on his directing style.
+McGregor cites his first director Danny Boyle - with whom he was recently reunited for the making of Trainspotting 2 - among the influences on his directing style.

 He said: "He rehearsed in a way that I know made me work at my best, so I copied that.
 I rehearsed with the actors alone on set before we shot every scene.